ysolis/flugel_s3/README.md

 # Flugel Terraform/Github Actions task

+This repository contains:

-This repository contains a terraform module to build a S3 bucket with two files, test1.txt and test2.txt.
+- a terraform module to build a S3 bucket with two files, test1.txt and test2.txt.
 The content of these files must be the timestamp when the Terraform code is executed.
+- two ec2 instances behind an ALB to serve the content from the S3 using traefik

 ## Requirements